Metric Correlations

 andAnomaly Rate

-together to ask what metrics have turned most anomalous from baseline to highlighted window.
+together to ask what metrics have turned most anomalous from baseline to a highlighted window.
 You can expand the embedded anomaly rate chart once you have results to see this more clearly.

 Do you have any feedback for this page?
 If so, you can open a new issue on our netdata/learn repository.